 If you want to change a panel's location, you can move it by clicking and dragging the panel to a new part of the workspace.

 However, if you're planning to follow along with our tutorial, we recommend keeping most panels in the default location for now.
 To reset the panels to their default positions, select Window > Workspace > Reset Essentials.
 Note that this process may vary depending on which version of Photoshop you're using.
 For example, in Photoshop Elements you'll select Window > Reset Panels.

 For even more information about organizing panels, you can review this Adobe tutorial.

 If you want to customize Photoshop, you can adjust the default application settings.
 Most of these options are pretty technical, but we'd like to show you two basic adjustments you may find helpful.

+Let's go over how to adjust the default unit.
 By default, a document's dimensions are measured in inches.
 If you're not primarily editing images for print, we recommend changing this setting to pixels.

+Next up, let's talk about adjusting the text size.
 If you'd like the text of the Photoshop interface to be larger or smaller, you can adjust the application's text size.